ZacBlanco/zacblanco.github.io/education/social-psychology/notes-1.md

 - Higher self-esteem _tends_ to make people more happy/healthy/productive
   - Not guaranteed success - low social sensitivity usually comes with a high self-esteem

-- **Self-Discrepancy Theory**: The self-esteem refelcts matches and mismatches between how we se eourselves and how we want to see ourselves
+- **Self-Discrepancy Theory**: The self-esteem reflects matches and mismatches between how we se ourselves and how we want to see ourselves
   - Discrepancy between the _ought-self_ tends to lead to feelings of shame or guilt

 **Self Awareness**